Have old documents saved to Floppy Disk or CD?

 • Scan delicate or oversized artwork for high-quality prints or online galleries

-• Create digital copies of your self-published zines and comics
+• Create digital copies of self-published zines and comics

 • Digitize bound and stapled documents like contracts